 Every woodworker needs a good hand saw, and Japanese saws are easily among the best you can buy.
 They’re versatile, thin, sharp, and most importantly, cheap.

-Whether you’re a beginner woodworker or you’ve been building projects for a while, Japanese hand saws are an excellent investment.
-For less than the cost of one good western saw, you can get a nice Japanese saw set to tackle any woodworking project that comes your way!
+Whether you’ve just started your first woodworking class or you’ve been building projects for a while, Japanese hand saws are an excellent investment.
+For less than the cost of one good Western saw, you can get a nice Japanese saw set to tackle any woodworking project that comes your way!

 I’ve been using Japanese saws for years now, so I put together this guide with everything you need to know before (and after) buying your first Japanese pull saw.

 Low on time?
 Check out our top picks below, and visit our guide to other basic woodworking tools to complete your workshop!

 Affiliate disclosure: Articles on Tiny Workshops may contain affiliate links.